 It’s not the worst poem to be trapped inside.
 How would you like to be trapped in William Stafford’s A Ritual to Read to Each Other, along with those poor, lost elephants?

 The Eyre Affair imagines a world where literary works are threatened and special operatives, like Thursday Next, are needed to defend them.
-It starts when a minor character from Charles Dickens’ Martin Chuzzlewit is killed, and then the criminal sets his sights on destroying Jane Eyre, which I love.
+It starts when a minor character from Charles Dickens’ Martin Chuzzlewit is killed, and then the criminal sets his sights on destroying Jane Eyre, a book which I love.
 The Eyre Affair is a mystery/goofy/romantic book makes us consider what stories mean to us and why they must be preserved.

 The copy of Jane Eyre that Tamworth had given me had saved my life.
 I had placed it in my breast pocket.”